nikic/nikic.github.com/_posts/2012-07-27-How-to-add-new-syntactic-features-to-PHP.markdown

 The above is called "operator precedence".
 A related concept is "operator associativity", which determines what happens when you write `$foo in $bar in $baz`.

-In order to fix the shift/reduce conflicts all you have to do is find the following line at the start of the parser and `T_IN` at the end of it:
+In order to fix the shift/reduce conflicts all you have to do is find the following line at the start of the parser and add `T_IN` at the end of it:

     %nonassoc '<' T_IS_SMALLER_OR_EQUAL '>' T_IS_GREATER_OR_EQUAL